tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/beginners/index.md

 Now that we know what we want our model to do, it's very easy to have TensorFlow train it to do so.
-Because TensorFlow know the entire graph of your computations, it can automatically use the [backpropagation algorithm](http://colah.github.io/posts/2015-08-Backprop/) to efficiently determine how your variables affect the cost you ask it minimize.
+Because TensorFlow knows the entire graph of your computations, it can automatically use the [backpropagation algorithm](http://colah.github.io/posts/2015-08-Backprop/) to efficiently determine how your variables affect the cost you ask it minimize.